rekluzlabs/Mako2Life/README.md

  **State-of-the-Art AI Colorization**
 - Uses DDColor model (ICCV 2023) for photo-realistic results
+- Codeformer to enhance faces
+- SCUNet to remove grain and noise from images
+- Real-ESRGAN to improve quality and upscale image
 - Dual decoder architecture for superior semantic understanding
 - Learnable color tokens optimize results for each image
 - Handles complex scenes with multiple objects and diverse contexts